-Drop-In Hours are Monday - Friday from 10 A.M.-11 A.M., and 2 P.M.-3 P.M. on a first come, first served basis.
-Drop-In appointments last for 10-15 minutes and are designed for quick, career-related questions or brief resume, cover letter or online profile reviews. *Drop-In Hours are subject to change, please call (415) 338-1764 for the most up-to-date schedule.
+Drop-In Hours are Monday - Friday from noon to 3 P.M. on a first come, first served basis.
+Drop-in appointments last for 10-15 minutes and are designed for quick, career-related questions or brief resume, cover letter, or online profile reviews. *Drop-In Hours are subject to change; please call (415) 338-1764 for the most up-to-date schedule.

 Every semester, CSLD presents an array of opportunities for SF State students to explore career paths, develop career readiness skills, and meet with employers and recruiters.
 Opportunities include workshops, events, programs, employer information sessions, and fairs that are open to all current SF State students and alumni.
 Click here to view the Handshake events calendar.

 The goal of the SFSU President’s Leadership Fellows Program (PLFP) is to provide students with the soft skills that national research has shown employers seek in job candidates.
-These skills complement the hard skills also needed to be competitive in today’s job market, including resume and cover letter composition, interview skills, networking, etc. Students accepted to the PLFP take part in workshops focusing on leadership, teamwork, critical thinking, unconscious bias, emotional intelligence and sexual harassment in the workplace.
+These skills complement the hard skills also needed to be competitive in today’s job market, including resume and cover letter composition, interview skills, and networking.
+Students accepted to PLFP take part in workshops focusing on leadership, teamwork, critical thinking, unconscious bias, emotional intelligence, and sexual harassment in the workplace.
 Fellows learn to recognize their competencies and how to apply them in meaningful and relevant ways as they transition to job-readiness.

-The Fellows Program was founded in Fall 2014 with the generous support of the Eustace-Kwan Family Foundation.
+The Fellows Program was founded in fall 2014 with the generous support of the Eustace-Kwan Family Foundation.
 Its pilot program in the College of Business enrolled 25 students.
-The number of College of Business Fellows increased to 50 in Spring 2015 and 100 students each in Fall 2015, Spring 2016, and Fall 2016.
+The number of College of Business Fellows increased to 50 in spring 2015 and 100 students each in fall 2015, spring 2016, and fall 2016.
 The success of the program resulted in additional support from the Eustace-Kwan Family Foundation in December 2016.
-With the full endorsement by President Wong and campus leadership, the program has now expanded to accept applications from students in the colleges of Business, Ethnic Studies, Health & Social Sciences, Liberal & Creative Arts, and Science & Engineering.
+With the full endorsement of President Wong and campus leadership, the program has expanded to accept applications from students in the Colleges of Business, Ethnic Studies, Health & Social Sciences, Liberal & Creative Arts, and Science & Engineering.